PSA: You Can Hit Redo On Your Resolutions At Any Time

 While on January 1st, you might have felt driven, excited and confident in your ability to smash a long list of goals, you may not be feeling quite as committed a few weeks on.
 If this is you, there’s no shame or failure in feeling this way.
 One study found that while 77% maintain their resolutions for one week, only 19% will have stuck with their goals two years on.

-Even those who do stick to their resolutions drop the ball from time to time, with 53% of successful participants in the study reporting at least one slip up.
-So instead of kicking your goals to the curb, let’s dive into why you might have abandoned your resolutions, and how you can improve your ability to stay focused and determined, and achieve whatever you set your mind to.
+So instead of kicking your goals to the curb or waiting for a new week, month or year to begin again, let’s dive into why you might have abandoned your resolutions, and how you can improve your ability to stay focused, determined and achieve whatever you set your mind to.
 Spoiler alert: you don't need a new year to hit refresh on your goals!

 Why do we give up on our goals?